saas-studio/saaskit/README.md

 # SaaSkit

-**[SaaSkit](https://saaskit.js.org)** from [SaaS.Dev](https://saas.dev) is a highly opinionated framework and abstraction layer for rapidly creating, launching, and iterating on SaaS products like Apps, APIs, and Marketplaces.
+**[SaaSkit](https://saaskit.js.org)** from [SaaS.Dev](https://saas.dev) is a highly-opinionated low-code framework and abstraction layer for rapidly creating, launching, and iterating on SaaS products including Apps, APIs, and Marketplaces.

 With one simple command: